I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

-After a holiday dinner or Sunday lunch, you might stare at the leftover turkey or chicken and wonder how you could possibly use it up.
+After your Christmas dinner or Sunday lunch, you might stare at the leftover turkey or chicken and wonder how you could possibly use it up.
 I hope these recipes will show you new tricks to incorporate your leftovers into delicious meals!

 My secret to affordable, mouthwatering meals is combining small quantities of delicious, expensive foods with larger amounts of low-cost foods such as potatoes, noodles, and vegetables.
 Bon appetit!